 Working with a professional drummer and teaching artist, classes will learn about and practice the polyrhythmic percussive techniques that make West African, Afro-Cuban, Brazilian, and New Orleans Jazz so powerful and mesmerizing.
 All residencies culminate with an exciting performance of the rhythms that the class has learned.
 Join the fun.
 No previous experience necessary!

-Djembe technique—bass, tone, slap
+Drum or Djembe technique—bass, tone, slap

 The concept of polyrhythm

-The variety of specific traditional rhythms
+A variety of specific traditional rhythms

-West African language and song
+Language and song

 Rhythmic notation